omgmog/talk-cardboctober/talk.md

 ---
 ## Don't worry about making it perfect

-^ Needs notes: you can't be precious. so many hours in a day, other commitments, need to get it the door!
+^ With quick hacks you can't be precious about making it perfect every time.
+There aren't enough hours in the day.
+Just make something, make it work, and ship it.
+You can always come back to it later.

 ---
-## If you're learning <br>from it others <br>can too
+## If you're learning <br>from it others <br>will learn too

-^ BLOG BLOG BLOG
+^ On that note, as I've already mentioned I blogged every day through Cardboctober, and now these posts are conveniently located in one place on my blog.
+If you're looking to make something with JavaScript for Google Cardboard I'm sure it will be a useful resource for you.

 ---
 ## Try not to neglect your house duties, or your loved ones will despise VR